kotolex/surrealist/README.md

 ```
 You can find QL examples [here](https://github.com/kotolex/surrealist/tree/master/examples/surreal_ql)

-One of the main features of QL-builder is that using dot you can see all operators available on each level,
+One of the main features of QL-builder is that using dot you can see all statements available on each level,
-any modern IDE will show possible operators when you type dot.
+any modern IDE will show possible statements when you type dot.
 Thanks to this, you can not only study QL but also gain confidence that you are forming a valid query.

 for example